Twitch Guide for Parents & Educators

 What is Twitch?

-- Twitch is a live streaming video platform with more than 140 million active monthly viewers (Source: Earthweb)
+- Twitch is a live streaming video platform with over 240 million monthly active users

 - The platform is predominantly used to live stream gamers while they are playing video games with live commentary and allows viewers to talk with each other through live chat and audio

-- A popular streamer can earn money from their Twitch channel by gaining subscribers and donations from other users
+- A popular streamer can earn money from their Twitch channel by becoming a Twitch Affiliate or Partner, selling merchandise, accepting donations, and leveraging brand sponsorships and partnerships

-- Some popular video formats are eSports tournaments, personal streams of live gameplay on popular video games, gaming-related talk shows, and non gaming topics like music, creative, and IRL (in real life)
+- Some popular video content are Just Chatting, eSports tournaments, personal streams of live gameplay on popular video games, gaming-related talk shows, and non gaming topics like music, creative, and IRL (in real life)

 What is Twitch rated?